How to Encourage Health and Well-Being in the Workplace

 Paid time off (PTO) is a popular workplace benefit.
 In fact, it outranks dental coverage, vision coverage, and 401(k) plans as a favorite benefit in the United States, according to a study by Zenefits.
 The question is, how much time is enough time?

 10 days is the average number of PTO for a private sector employee who has completed one year of service.
-However, in a year unlike any other, more and more companies are adjusting their policies to give employees enough time to recharge.
+However, during a time unlike any other, more and more companies are adjusting their policies to give employees enough time to recharge.
 LinkedIn employees, for example, were given an additional paid week off this year.

 “We wanted to make sure we could give them something really valuable, and what we think is most valuable right now is time for all of us to collectively walk away,” said Teuila Hanson, LinkedIn’s chief people officer.